liaozhuzhu/TikTokQuoteVideoGenerator/README.md

 1. Clone this repository
 2. Run `pip install -r requirements.txt`
 3. Follow [this link](https://www.imagemagick.org/script/download.php)
+4. Download music & videos and store them in directories named: "music" & "videos" **These names are strict**
-4. Download music and videos (and fetch quotes or create your own texts)
+5. Fetch quotes (default) or create your own texts
-5. Run `python3 app.py`
+6. Run `python3 app.py`
-6. Wait for "final.mp4" file to be created
+7. Wait for "final.mp4" file to be created
-7. Play "final.mp4" in QuickTime or VLC Media Player
+8. Play "final.mp4" in QuickTime or VLC Media Player

 ## How it works

 1. A quote from [ZenQuotes](https://zenquotes.io/api) is randomly selected from their api
 2. A video & song is randomly selected from my vast list of downloaded files
 3. These 3 things are compiled together into a single mp4 file (named "final.mp4") using Moviepy
-4. The caption is then copied to your clipboard using `pyperclip` for ease of upload
+4. The caption is then copied to your clipboard using pyperclip for ease of upload
 5. That's literally it

 ## Statistics